junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > happy, hopeful ending

-Adam completely freaks out when Cas's limping body starts to breathe and move again.
+Adam completely freaks out when Cas's limp body starts to breathe and move again.
 That makes Sam and Dean walking back into the war room a smaller startle.

 There are more wrapping works than any of them remember they've ever had for other apocalypses or cases.

-Adam says he doesn't know what he wants to do anymore, but maybe colleague is a good starting point, so Sam makes him a set of fake IDs and helps him settle down in a college town.
+Adam says he doesn't know what he wants to do anymore, but maybe college is a good starting point, so Sam makes him a set of fake IDs and helps him settle down in a college town.

-The town folks that were possessed by the Stynes and passed out all over the bunker after the demons were possessed, Cas helps check they are all physically unharmed, and wipes this part of the memory, before dropping them back to town.
+The townsfolk who were possessed by the Stynes and passed out all over the bunker after the demons were exorcised, Cas helps check they are all physically unharmed, and wipes this part of the memory, before dropping them back to town.

 They take Nick's body to Detroit, and the ghost of his wife, Sarah, moves on with teary eyes.
-The baby ghost in swaddle was already back to Heaven.
+The baby ghost in the swaddle was already back in Heaven.

-They let Missouri and Jody know everything is settled, though Jody gave them a hard time, because they have forgotten to let her be a part of the operation, or keep her updated when they could have been gone for good.
-Jody warned them harshly about "making her phone in their speed-dials" in the middle of an awesome homecooked dinner.
+They let Missouri and Jody know everything is settled, though Jody gave them a hard time, because they had forgotten to let her be a part of the operation, or keep her updated, when they could have been gone for good.
+Jody warned them harshly about "making her phone in their speed dials" in the middle of an awesome home-cooked dinner.

-And finally, they go back to the bunker and everything is calm and quiet again.
+And finally, they go back to the bunker, and everything is calm and quiet again.

-It's only the echo of three set of footsteps as they step down the stairs from the now-fixed front door.
+It's only the echo of three sets of footsteps as they step down the stairs from the now-fixed front door.

 The bunker looks too wide and spacious.